Lisa Adams

 Lisa Adams (born 1955) is an American painter who emerged in the mid-1980s.
 She is best known for her oil paintings of imaginary worlds that address both personal and collective realities.
-Her work has been exhibited nationally and internationally and is in the public collections of LACMA, Eli Broad (corporate collection), the Denver Art Museum, the San Jose Museum of Art, the USC Fisher Museum of Art, the Long Beach Museum of Art, the Edward F. Albee Foundation, the Frederick R. Weisman Museum and the Laguna Museum of Art.
-She lives and works in downtown Los Angeles, California.

 Work and exhibitions

 Combining images of dystopic environments and unlikely human-built structures, Lisa Adams is best known for her oil paintings of imaginary worlds that address both personal and collective realities.
 Though her work is not directly about issues resulting from climate change or ecological disaster, her paintings reference a significant shift in our thinking and our planet.
 They establish a link between the realms of abstraction and representation, of the imaginary and the real, and finally of the natural and human-built worlds.
 Rather than presenting a factual truth, her work operates between metaphor and pure imagination to successfully fuse these aspects into a new reality.

 Lisa Adams' work has been exhibited nationally and internationally and was represented from 2010 to 2018 by CB1 Gallery in Los Angeles where she mounted five solo exhibitions.
 Among other press, her 2013 exhibition Second Life was reviewed in the LA Times by Holly Myers.
 Her most recent solo exhibition, A Piebald Era, ran from January 12 to February 17, 2019, at Garis & Hahn in downtown Los Angeles.